lgonzalezrouco/pti/goREST/README.md

 Conventional room: Select a 64-bit Linux image and login with your credentials.

-Operating Systems room: Select the latest Ubuntu imatge (e.g. Ubuntu 14) with credentials user=alumne and pwd:=sistemes
+Operating Systems room: Select the latest Ubuntu imatge with credentials user=alumne and pwd:=sistemes

 #### 1.1.2 Prerequisites